datatrail-jhu/10_dsjob/manuscript/03_website.md

 ###Making Your Website More Professional quiz

 {choose-answers: 4}
-?
-Which of the following should NOT be included on your professional website?
+?1 Which of the following should NOT be included on your professional website?

 C) home address
 C) link to Facebook
+C) parent's home address
+C) others' projects
 o) professional interests
 o) appropriate personal interests
 o) background